NaN-tic/trydoc/doc/index.rst

 will output *Scheduled Actions*. **tryref** can be used to access any field of any record with an *ir.model.data* if you know its XML id.

+Like field directive, it will output the text inside an _span_ tag with the class *trydocref*.
+This default class could be changed with the configuration option *trydoc_refclass*.
+And if you want to add another classes to an specific entry you could use the ``:class: CLASSLIST`` option.

 Inline usage
 ~~~~~~~~~~~~

-Inline usage is also available either using Sphinx's mechanism:
+Inline usage is also available either using Sphinx's replace mechanism.
+As it
+uses the directive it has all options and the same behaviour than directives:

 ::